Aminjikarai

 Aminjikarai, originally Amaindakarai, is one of the oldest neighbourhoods in Chennai, Tamil Nadu, India.
 The arterial Poonamallee High Road (NH 4) runs through it.
-Aminjikarai was annexed to Madras District in the year 1946, and Arumbakkam and Anna Nagar were carved out of Aminjikarai in the 1950s and 1970s.
-The Nelson Manickam Road that traverses through Aminjikarai is an important commercial road in Chennai city.
+Aminjikarai was annexed to Madras District in 1946, and Arumbakkam and Anna Nagar were carved out of Aminjikarai in the 1950s and 1970s, respectively.
+The Nelson Manickam Road which traverses Aminjikarai is an important commercial road in Chennai city.